kenmckenzie/PCDots/README.md

 # i3wmDots
 ![Screenshot](screenshot/screenshot.png)
-My personal dotfiles for i3wm and sundry apps, terribly formatted at the moment as I've rushed through.
-Will change as time allows.
+My personal dotfiles for i3wm and sundry apps.
 Used on Manjaro i3wm so your mileage may vary on other distro's.
 (Although any arch based distro SHOULD work)

 I use user templates for Pywal extremely heavily. in other words. many of the config files are actually in the ~/.config/wal/Templates folder. they need to be copied to your equivalent folder and then symlinked to their usual locations for them to work. this applies to all apps starred below on the list